utdata/rwd-mastery-assignments/billboard-hits/rubric-r.md

 # Billboard rubric for R

+> THIS ASSIGNMENT IS DATED AND NEEDS REWRITING BEFORE USE AGAIN

 Be sure to see the [README](README.md) for the source information and data dictionary.

 ## Downloading the data